dengste/org-caldav/README.md

       ID@group.calendar.google.com.
 Do *not* omit the domain.

 * Set `org-caldav-files' to the list of org files you would like to sync.
+Do NOT add the below `org-caldav-inbox' to this list or you'll get duplicates.
 For everything else, you can use the org-icalendar-* variables, since org-caldav uses that package to generate the events.

 * Set `org-caldav-inbox' to an org filename where new entries from the calendar should be stored.